 It’s really important to not make decisions without a true understanding of the facts.
 Cross-reference the facts as much as possible from Google’s own documentation.
 They have a Google SEO Center, essentially in their developer side of the Google site that provides all the answers.
 A lot of the SEOs are speculating about or as much as they can.
 I would encourage people to really look at those guidelines and make sure that you’re making decisions off of that data and not just what you read on some random SEO blog.

 Right.
-I think one really easy next action for our listener to take is to go through the Quality Rater Guidelines, even if it’s just a quick scan through, which again, I’ll include a link in the show notes on that 160-some page document.
-Where would our listener, viewer go if they wanted to work with you and your agency or at least learn from you?
+I think one really easy next action for our listener to take is to go through the Quality Rater Guidelines, even if it’s just a quick scan through.
+Where would our listener or viewer go if they wanted to work with you and your agency or at least learn from you?

 I share my thoughts, kind of stream of consciousness style all the time on Twitter.
 It’s @lilyraynyc.
 You can find me personally at lilyray.nyc and then I work at Amsive Digital, so if you want to work with our agency, you can reach out to Amsive Digital.